Pyomo/pyomo/pyomo/contrib/pynumero/doc/source/installation.rst

 ^^^^^^^^^^^^^^^^^
 The following python packages are required for PyNumero:

-* Numpy [vanderWalt2011]_: used to support large, multi-dimensional arrays and matrices, http://www.numpy.org/
+* Numpy: used to support large, multi-dimensional arrays and matrices, http://www.numpy.org/
-* Scipy [vanderWalt2011]_: used to support efficient routines for numerical integration, http://www.scipy.org/
+* Scipy: used to support efficient routines for numerical integration, http://www.scipy.org/

 Packages can be installed using pip.